AugustNagro/magnum/README.md

 An example use-case would be a search results page that allows users to sort and filter the paginated data.

 1. If you need to perform joins to get the data needed, first create a database view.
-2. Next, create an entity class that derives DbReader.
+2. Next, create an entity class that derives DbCodec.
 3. Finally, use the Spec class to create a specification.

 Here's an example: